smilexth/smilexth/README.md

 - 👨‍💻 Software Development Skills Advisor and Consultant
 - 🏢 Founder at [RackSync](https://github.com/racksync), specializing in Automation and Smart Solutions

-## 🏢 My Company - RackSync
-**RACKSYNC CO., LTD.** is a specialist in Automation and Smart Solutions of all sizes.
-We provide consulting services as well as system implementation, installation, and monitoring by experts.
-Additionally, we are a full-service Software As A Service development company.

 ## 🛠️ Skills & Technologies
 ![Linux](https://img.shields.io/badge/-Linux-FCC624?style=flat-square&logo=linux&logoColor=black)
 ![Docker](https://img.shields.io/badge/-Docker-2496ED?style=flat-square&logo=docker&logoColor=white)